bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 test_delivery_service.py ..
 [100%]
 ```

+## Testing the email behaviour with a Spy

 Our goal here is to get coverage of the existing behaviour.
 We've successfully run a test by passing a Stub implementation for EmailGateway.
 It's not a test that we can rely on, though, because it isn't testing how the EmailGateway is used.
 For that we're going to need to extend our test.
 First we'll modify the `FakeEmailGateway`.

 ```python,linenos